 - Be sure to sift the cocoa powder and confectioners’ sugar.
 This will break apart all those little clumps allowing the frosting to come together easily.

 - Use room temperature heavy cream.
 If you add cold heavy cream, it could cause the frosting to separate.

 Chocolate Buttercream Frosting

-In a stand mixer fitted with a paddle attachment or with an electric hand mixer, beat the butter on medium-high speed until smooth.
+- In the bowl of a stand mixer fitted with the paddle attachment or in a large bowl with a handheld electric mixer, beat the butter until creamy and pale in color, about 5 minutes.